KumarRobotics/vicon/README.md

 There is also an implementation of loading/storing calib (zero pose) files in YAML format using libyaml-cpp (see ViconCalib.h).
 Loading calib files automatically is implemented in both the interface layes (IPC & ROS) but the ROS interface layer also provides a service which you can call to set the zero pose and automatically save it in the calib file.

+### To Compile

+First, add the ros folder in this repository to your ROS_PACKAGE_PATH.
+Then, run

+        rosmake vicon_odom vicon_odom

 ### To Calibrate a Model:
 * Launch the calibrate.launch file in ./ros/vicon/launch using your ViconModelName